14 December 2017 - 2 April 2018

 This set of stamps, designed by Pearce Marchbank, was commissioned by Royal Mail and features newly commissioned portraits of Paralympic athletes shot by Anderson and Low.

-The limited edition of Endure – An intimate Journey with Chinese Gymnasts is published by Seindia Publications.
+The limited edition of Endure – An intimate Journey with Chinese Gymnasts is published by Serindia Publications.

 19th July - 23rd September 2012